wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Decoder Cycle

-In the dyanmic core model, the current decoder cycle is maintained in `OOOCore`'s member variable `decodeCycle`, which is updated when a new uop is simulated at the beginning of the loop by adding the difference between the current uop's relative decoder cycle and the previous uop's relative decoder cycle onto the variable.
+In the dyanmic core implementation, the current decoder cycle is maintained in `OOOCore`'s member variable `decodeCycle`, which is updated when a new uop is simulated at the beginning of the loop by adding the difference between the current uop's relative decoder cycle and the previous uop's relative decoder cycle (stored in `prevDecCycle` and updated to the current uop's relative cycle after) onto the variable.
 The decoder cycle represents the minimum cycle in which the uop is available to later stages of the pipeline.

 ### Issue Queue